Back to blog

 Step 6: Deploying a test workload (Optional)

 EKS-A with eksa images and default Cilium has a limited set of features.
-You can create EKS-A test workloads and then check out some basic connectivity and network policy tests.
+You can create EKS-A test workloads and check out basic connectivity and network policy tests.
 The AWS examples in the documentation clearly explain how to get started.
-But as highlighted earlier, the default Cilium version that comes with EKS-Anywhere is limited.
+But as highlighted earlier, the default Cilium version with EKS-Anywhere is limited.
 Let’s install the fully-featured Cilium and review some of the additional features that come with it.

 Step 7: Upgrade to Cilium OSS